nikolio/adnotium/README.md

 The second part, should be further seperated into two "subsystems":

 * The fetching part that downloads the posted comments from an imap email account and puts them into a staging folder.
-You move the approved comments from the staging folder to folder called accepted.
+You move the approved comments from the staging folder to fa older called accepted.

 * The site rebuilding & deploying/uploading: When you run the command to build your website, the comments from the acccepted folder, should get included and built in the relevant post.
 Additionally you could have sth like a cron job to rebuild the website with any new accepted comments automatically!